Shmuel Ben-Dror

 Shmuel Ben Dror (שמואל בן דרור; 1924 – January 6, 2009) was an Israeli association football player.

-Football career
+Ben-Dror was born in moshav Ein Ganim, which later became part of Petah Tikva.
+He attended Ahad HaAm High School and joined the Haganah as well as the Jewish Settlement Police.
+During World War II he enlisted in the British Army, served in the Jewish Brigade, and fought in the Italian campaign.
+He was wounded and hospitalized for an extended period.

-Ben Dror was born in Petah Tikva.
-He played defense for the Israel national team.
+Ben-Dror played defense for the Israel national team.
 He served as their first captain and scored the team's first goal, in 1948.
-He also played for Maccabi Petah Tikva.

 In addition, he served on the board of directors of the Israel Football Association.